 I usually use non-stick baking tins where possible or even silicone for baking cakes that don't take that long in the oven so greasing isn't always necessary.
 However, if you have classic tins that need to be greased for the best results, I recommend greasing cake tins with butter.

-Please avoid shortening and baking oil sprays becoming so popular.
+Please avoid shortening and baking oil sprays.
 If you wouldn't directly cook with it, then don't bake with it.
-The taste is, in my opinion, not good and French nutritionists and scientists confirm that's it's also not good for our health.
+The taste is, in my opinion, not good and French nutritionists and scientists confirm that they are not good for our health.

 How much vanilla extract for a pod/bean?
 Best Vanilla to Use